AeonCoreX-Lab/streamx-iptv-data/README.md

 **Fallback Source**

 - **[TheTVDB (TVDB)](https://thetvdb.com)** — Company/Channel logo search API
-  - Used as the primary source for high-quality channel artwork
+  - Used as the Fallback source for high-quality channel artwork
   - Requires free API key for access
   - All TVDB data is subject to their [Terms of Service](https://thetvdb.com/tos)